cybergeek1943/VisiCopy/docs/project proposal.md

 #### Interesting Challenges
 - Making the VisiCopy project conducive to collaboration will be a challenge.
 - It will be challenging to make the `.job` files editable because we will have to make the settings UI work for `.job` files.
+Currently, the settings UI is set up to only read from a single user data file.
+To make the settings UI code more flexible, we will need to rewrite the code that reads in the file to make it more flexible.
 - It will be challenging to add the **Advanced User** feature to the settings UI Because it will require a small rewrite of the settings UI mini-framework I created.
+More specifically, we must write new code that manages what UI elements get hidden and what gets shown based on new `tags` that define for UI elements in my settings UI framework.

 #### Stretch Goals